 In our neighborhood we always know when spring is coming.
 There are two kinds of trees that go into full bloom for a few weeks just when the weather starts to change.
 They add the most beautiful flash of color to our streets, and the kids get so excited when those flowers begin to drop to the ground.
 They are excellent inspiration for play and creating!
 This flowery tree spring craft for kids was inspired by this year’s blooms that we can see from out our window and all around the neighborhood.
-It’s a spring craft that would also go great with a preschool spring theme, a tree theme, or a seasons theme.
+It’s a spring craft that would also go great with a preschool spring theme, a tree theme, a flower theme, or a seasons theme.

 FIND EVEN MORE SPRING THEME ACTIVITIES IN OUR PRINTABLE SPRING LESSON PLANS.

 You know we love to come up with creative ways to paint, so we left the paintbrushes in the craft cabinet for this activity.
 Instead head outdoors to see if you can find some tree bark or large bits of mulch to use as you stamp your tree trunk.
 For the leaves we used a loofah.
 You’ll also need some tempera paint, small squares of tissue paper in the color of flowers you’d like to add, glue and some cardstock or construction paper for your background.

 Creating Your Flowery Spring Tree Craft for Kids

 Watch the video below to see how we made our spring trees, or read the full tutorial below.